-13.12 How to reuse cmake install for package() method
+12.12 How to reuse cmake install for package() method

-It is possible that your project's CMakeLists.txt has already defined some functionality that extracts the artifacts (headers, libraries, binaries) from the build and source folder to a predetermined place.
+It is possible that your project's CMakeLists.txt has already defined some functionality that extracts the artifacts (headers, libraries, binaries) from the build and source folder to a predetermined place and does the post-processing (e.g., strips rpaths).
+For example, one common practice is to use CMake install directive to that end.